Best Pintxos in San Sebastian: 8 Spots You Need to Try

 Zabaleta

-Gros is home to one of the city’s best tortillas.
-And you can find it at Zabaleta (Zabaleta Kalea, 51), a nearly three-decade-old bar where lovers of the tortilla de patata flock
+The Gros neighborhoood is also home to one of the city’s best tortillas.
+And you can find it at Zabaleta (Zabaleta Kalea, 51).
+Tortilla lovers flock to this place, which was opened by Marcelino García and Encarni Rosa around three decades ago.

 Large round omelette sitting on toast with toothpicks